ansible-collections/ibm_zos_core/docs/source/roles/job_status.rst

 .. _job_status_module:

-job_status -- Role that queries a job to extract its current status and determine its execution state.
+job_status -- Roles that query a job to extract its current status and determine its execution state.
 ======================================================================================================